 World of Warcraft (WOW) is an MMORPG (Massively Multiplayer Online role-playing game) that has been developed and released in 2004 by Blizzard Entertainment.
 It’s one of the most popular games that offer free-to-play mode without time restrictions.
-But plenty of WOW players are reporting that they stuck at the “Logging in to game server” error while trying to login to Battle for Azeroth.
+But plenty of WOW players is reporting that they are stuck at the “Logging in to game server” error while trying to login to Battle for Azeroth.
 If you’re also facing the same issue, then check this troubleshooting guide.

 It’s also worth mentioning that login into the classic game mode works just fine.
 The particular error is happening for every character even while logging into Bleeding Hollow mode.
 While some players have also mentioned that they can’t get a character screen to log in at all.
 Scanning and repairing the game files don’t fix the mentioned issue.

 Fix – WOW Stuck on Logging In to Game Server Error